Bayside Marketplace: 2020s–present

 On January 1, 2024, a large police presence arrived at the mall after reports of teenagers causing a disturbance including fighting and lighting fireworks.
-The scale of police presence which responded to the incident spawned conspiracy theories involving extraterrestrials which police denied.
+The scale of police presence which responded to the incident spawned baseless conspiracy theories (such as Bayside Marketplace being "attacked by aliens") which police denied.
+Videos of alleged "giant extraterrestrials" around the mall were identified as being merely several police officers walking with their shadow.